ANTH 4000 Applied Anthropology

 norms about sexuality, race, ethnicity, indigeneity, class, and nationality.

-ANTH 4740 Anthroplogical Perspectives in Tourism
+ANTH 4740 Anthropological Perspectives in Tourism

 Explores representations of the exotic "other" in host vs. guest encounters before